The

 David Jonas & Doris Klein offer many peculiar observations and speculations

-along these lines, including,
+along these lines, including the following.

 "In our own lifetimes, we see large numbers of children surviving childhood illnesses who would never have been able to live out their normal life spans had they been born in the days of our own childhood.
 They begin to form the nucleus of yet a new subspecies, regressing still another notch toward fetalization.
 Perhaps the appearance of deviant societies like those of the beatniks, the hippies, the flower children and many other of these types all over the earth would prove to that patient scientist from another world that the process of regression continues unabated."